hpc/charliecloud/doc/ch-image.rst

 ::

    $ ch-image [...] modify [...]
-TARGET
+TARGET DEST

 Description
 -----------

-This subcommand starts a shell on the image named :code:`TARGET`, in order to edit the image interactively.
+This subcommand makes a copy of image :code:`TARGET`, named :code:`DEST`, and starts a shell on :code:`DEST` in order to edit the image interactively.
 It is similar to a :code:`RUN` instruction that starts an interactive shell.
-By default, ask the user whether to save changes when the shell exits.

-Options:

-  :code:`-m MSG`
-    Use :code:`MSG` to identify the edits to the build cache.
-That is, if you run this command twice with the same :code:`TARGET`, the same :code:`-o DEST`, and the same :code:`MSG`, the second session will overwrite the first.
-(Without :code:`-o`, the second session will build atop the first.)
-    By default, every interactive session is considered different from every other, as if a random :code:`MSG` were entered.

-  :code:`-o`, :code:`--out DEST`
-    Save the results in image named :code:`DEST`, leaving :code:`TARGET` unchanged.
+If there is already an image named :code:`DEST`, it will be overwritten. :code:`DEST` must be different than :code:`TARGET`.

+  :code:`-c CMD`
+    Run :code:`CMD` inside the container, as though specified by the :code:`RUN` instruction in a Dockerfile.
+Can be repeated to run multiple commands sequentially.

-  :code:`-s`, :code:`--shell SHELL`
+  :code:`-S SHELL`
-    Start :code:`SHELL` instead of :code:`/bin/sh`.

-  :code:`-y`, :code:`--yes`
-    Do not prompt the user to save.
-Instead, save if the shell exits successfully, and roll back if it exits unsuccessfully, e.g. by executing :code:`exit 1`.
+   Use shell :code:`SHELL` for interactive session, rather than the default :code:`/bin/sh`.

 .. warning::